-In one sense, all Christians have received a certain amount of the Eternal's grace since they needed him to possess the willingness to allow them to be saved despite all of their sins.
+In one sense, all Christians have received a certain amount or "level" of the Eternal's grace since they needed him to possess the willingness to allow them to be saved despite all of their sins.
 Consider what Paul says in Romans 5.

 Moreover, the law entered (was revealed to Israel after Adam's sin), so that transgression might abound (since people knew the law more, so they were more responsible and thus guilty when disobeying it); but where sin abounded, the grace of God did superabound (Romans 5:20).

 However, past the basic amount needed for salvation, does God give his kindness in varying amounts or levels to those who are called and converted?
 The quick answer is "yes."
 Notice in particular what is written in the book of 2Peter.

 Rather, be growing in the grace and the knowledge of our Lord and Savior Jesus Christ (2Peter 3:18).